Eczema and Stress: Understanding the Connection and How to Manage It

 Q2: Does stress make eczema worse?

-Q4: How can I manage eczema caused by stress?
+Q4: How can eczema caused by stress be managed?

-A: Stress eczema can last from a few days to several weeks, depending on stress levels and skin care.
-Managing stress can help shorten flare-ups.
+A: Stress-related eczema flare-ups can last from a few days to several weeks, depending on stress levels, skincare habits, and treatment.